Search

 For more information, visit the website of the Department of Modern Languages and Literatures.

-The Department participates in a collaborative program in Medieval and Renaissance Studies at the MA level and in a collaborative program in Canadian Studies at the PhD level.
-For more information on this program, see .
+The Department participates in a collaborative program in Medieval and Renaissance Studies at the MA level.
+For more information on this program, see "Admission Requirements".

-The collaborative masters in Medieval and Renaissance Studies (MDR) has two goals:
+The collaborative master’s in Medieval and Renaissance Studies (MDV) has two goals:

 • To offer at the graduate level a multi-disciplinary education in Medieval and Renaissance Studies;